 While recycling this rubber and using it for other purposes is an eco-friendly choice, some recycled tire mulch may contain unwanted contaminants.

-Purchasing from a well-known, trusted rubber mulch company should help you avoid this.
+Purchasing from a well-known, trusted rubber mulch company should help you avoid this; however, you may want to research the potential long-term effects of exposure to rubber before opting for this more expensive option.

-When rubber chips are new, they may smell a bit when the temperature rises on hot summer days.
+One more thing to be aware of is that new rubber chips may smell a bit when the temperature rises on hot summer days.

 3. Poured Rubber and Rubber Tiles